deco-sites/starting/docs/cms-capabilities/content/pages/en.md

 Click on **Pages** in the top menu and you will be able to see all the published pages on the website, along with the path they are accessible to your users.

-You can duplicate or delete pages using the extra actions in the page listing (3-dot icon):

 <img width="640" alt="Extra actions" src="/docs/cms-capabilities/pages/pages2.png">

+> You can duplicate or delete pages using the extra actions in the page listing (3-dot icon).

 To create a new page on your website, **click on the Create button in the top right corner of the page list**.
 A form will open with the fields: **name**, **path**, and **template**.
 Template allows you to create a page based on the content of another page (optional field).